jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_filesizes.md

-To open the Files Options page, on the Spotlight on Windows home page, right-click the Files panel and select **Files Options**.
+To open the Files Options page, on the Spotlight Overview page for the Windows Server connection, right-click the Files panel and select **Files Options**.

 ## File Name